LuciusGroot/Computational-musicology/README.md

 I would also like to know which code I can use for this, but I will hopefully learn that during this course.
 I can also see how my music taste has changed and compare it, which I find interesting to see.

+I could not upload pictures of my plots, I do not know why, but it did not work.

 Kind regards, Lucius Groot